vallettea/koala/README.md

 #### Graph Serialization

-As the previous convertion can be long on big graphs, it is often useful to dump the graph to a file:
+As the previous conversion can be long on big graphs, it is often useful to dump the graph to a file:

 ```
 sp.dump('file.gzip')